swisscatplus/lab_doc.github.io/docs/Synthesis/Automation Tools/index.md

 This page introduces the main **Chemspeed tools** integrated into the **Swing SP**, **CatScreen**, and **AutoPlant** platforms.
 Each section contains: description, key features, applications, technical specifications, and image placeholders.
-A reference video with additional demonstrations is available here: [Chemspeed Example Solutions](https://www.chemspeed.com/example-solutions/)
+Reference videos with demonstrations can be found here: [Chemspeed Example Solutions](https://www.chemspeed.com/example-solutions/)

 ---

 ## 1. 4NH

 **Description:**
-Automated liquid handling tool designed for accurate dispensing of solvents and reagents into vials or microplates.
+Automated liquid handling tool designed for accurate dispensing of solvents and reagents into vials or Paradox plates.

 **Key Features:**
 - Four independent dispensing heads.